By Pradeep Pandey · Co-Founder · 22 min read · Updated

 How SimpleScheduleAI Compares to SmartLinx?

 The most meaningful difference between SmartLinx and SimpleScheduleAI for a 25-bed hospital is not features.
 It is the implementation model.
 SmartLinx is a self-managed software platform.
-SimpleScheduleAI is a managed service.
+SimpleScheduleAI is an AI-native nurse scheduling service.
 Here is how that plays out across the requirements most small hospitals care about:

 SmartLinx vs. SimpleScheduleAI: Small Hospital Nurse Scheduling